MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-list-items-audience-targeting.md

 ## Overview

 In SharePoint it is possible to enable Audience Targeting on a list or library.
 After this feature is enabled users are able to target audiences on a given list item.
-Unfortunately during a migration from On-Premises SharePoint to SharePoint Online, the list and list item audience data will not migrate.
+Unfortunately during a migration from On-Premises SharePoint to SharePoint, the list and list item audience data will not migrate.
 This report will contain all the list items in the environment that are targeting audiences.

 ## Data Migration